Injury blow: Barcelona star injured, faces 6 weeks on sidelines

 FC Barcelona have confirmed that captain Frenkie de Jong has sustained an injury that will sideline him for over a month.

-The setback is a major blow for head coach Hansi Flick, particularly at a time when Barcelona were close to restoring their preferred midfield partnership, with Pedri recently returning from injury.
+The setback is a major blow for head coach Hansi Flick, particularly at a time when Barcelona was close to restoring their preferred midfield partnership, with Pedri recently returning from injury.

 De Jong suffered a hamstring issue during training earlier today as the team prepared for their upcoming La Liga clash against Villarreal CF this weekend.